shamsway/shamsway.github.io/_posts/2018-07-23-CLUS-recap.md

 {: .center}
 ![]({{ "/resources/2018/07/networkcicd.png" | absolute_url }}){:height="50%" width="50%"}

 You'll notice from the list of sessions above that I only attended one keynote.
 There were DevNet sessions that I wanted to attend instead, and the keynotes are posted online, so it wasn't a tough decision.
 The closing keynote, featuring [Amy Webb](https://amywebb.io) and [Dr. Michio Kaku](http://mkaku.org) is a different story.
 By Thursday I was running on fumes, so I took the day easy.
 About an hour before the closing keynote, I made my way towards the entrance and saw a huge line had already formed.
 I had no interest in standing for an hour, so I found an empty seat nearby and waited for the doors to open.
 For some reason they didn't open the doors where folks had queued - they opened the doors _directly_ behind the seat I was sitting in.
-I was surprised and felt bad for the folks that had been waiting in line, but I'm also no dummy.
-I grabbed my stuff, walked in, and got seated in the front row almost directly in-front of the stage.
+I was surprised and felt bad for the people that had been waiting in line, but I'm no dummy.
+I grabbed my stuff, walked in, and got seated in the front row almost directly in front of the stage.
 Talk about good luck!
 To top it off, as I was sitting there, one of my tweets was flashed up on the uber-displays.
 It was an amazing and surreal way to end CLUS.
 Both Amy and Michio gave great keynotes to wrap up CLUS.

 {: .center}
 ![]({{ "/resources/2018/07/clustweet.png" | absolute_url }}){:height="75%" width="75%"}